vippsas/vipps-woocommerce/README.md

 ## Extending the plugin

-WooCommerce and WooCommerce Subscriptions has a lot of [default actions](https://docs.woocommerce.com/document/subscriptions/develop/action-reference/) that interact with the payment flow so there should not be any need to extend this plugin directly, but if you need an action or filter added to the plugin don't hesitate to create an issue on GitHub, and we will look into this as soon as possible.
+WooCommerce and WooCommerce Subscriptions has a lot of [default actions](https://docs.woocommerce.com/document/subscriptions/develop/action-reference/) that interact with the payment flow, so there should not be any need to extend this plugin directly, but if you need an action or filter added to the plugin don't hesitate to create an issue on GitHub, and we will look into this as soon as possible.

 The plugin is currently in a pre-release phase and will have more filters, actions and features further down the road.